Mary Bowser: The American Civil War

 On April 16, 1861, Mary wed Wilson Bowser.
 The ceremony took place in St. John's Church, just four days after Confederate troops opened fire on Fort Sumter, the first battle of the Civil War.
 The marriage was relatively short lived, and by the time the war ended, she was once again using the surname Richards.

 Throughout the war, Mary participated in the pro-Union underground espionage ring organized by Elizabeth Van Lew.
 She engaged in a variety of pro-Union activities.
 On at least one occasion she went, as she later put it, "into President Davis's house while he was absent," pretending to be getting laundry, in order to look for documents related to the war effort.
-Although exactly what intelligence she collected is unknown, the value of this espionage ring was noted by Generals Benjamin Butler, Ulysses S. Grant, and George H. Sharpe.
+Although the exact details of the intelligence she collected are unknown, the value of this espionage ring was noted by Generals Benjamin Butler, Ulysses S. Grant, and George H. Sharpe.

 Postwar life

-Even just a few days after the fall of Richmond, Mary Jane Richards worked as teacher to former slaves in the city.
+A few days after the fall of Richmond, Mary Jane Richards worked as teacher to former slaves in the city.

-Richards gave at least two lectures in the North in 1865 about her education, travel to Liberia, and wartime exploits.
+Richards gave at least two lectures in the North in 1865 about her education, travel to Liberia, and wartime experiences.
 In September, a reporter claimed that she and the famed white political orator Anna Dickinson "might, indeed, easily be mistaken for twin sisters," likely referring to the strangeness of a woman speaking about political issues to a group.
 While speaking in New York, Richards protected her identity by using pseudonyms at both lectures, calling herself Richmonia Richards at Abyssinian Baptist Church in Manhattan on September 11 and Richmonia R. St. Pierre a week or two later at the African Methodist Episcopal Church on Bridge Street in Brooklyn.

 Again using the name Mary J. Richards, she founded a freedmen's school in St. Marys, Georgia in early 1867.Her school served day students, adult night students, and Sunday school students, all taught by herself.

 In a June 1867 letter to the superintendent of education for the Georgia Freedmen's Bureau, she requested that he refer to her as Mary J. R. Garvin.
 A later letter may imply that she intended to join her new husband in the West Indies after St. Mary's school closed.